Close

 Spider Veins during Pregnancy – Causes, Remedies & Prevention

-During pregnancy, you may notice jagged blood vessels running down your legs branching out like sunbursts or a spider web.
+During pregnancy, you may notice jagged blood vessels running down your legs, branching out like sunbursts or a spider web.
 But don’t get anxious on seeing them.
 These are called spider veins, which can commonly appear on the legs and face during pregnancy.
+The appearance of spider veins during pregnancy is primarily due to increased blood volume and the pressure of your growing uterus on pelvic veins.
+Hormonal changes also cause blood vessels to relax and expand.
+While they might be a cosmetic concern, they are generally harmless and often fade after delivery.
+Remember, they are a common and temporary part of many pregnancies.

 What Are Spider Veins?

-Spider veins are purple or blue veins that occur typically during pregnancy on a woman’s legs, ankles, or face.
-They usually don’t cause much pain but can make your legs feel heavy.
+Spider veins are purple or blue veins that typically occur during pregnancy on a woman’s legs, ankles, or face (1).
+They usually don’t cause much pain, but they can make your legs feel heavy.
 If you have spent a long time on your feet, the skin around these veins can also feel itchy or may even throb.

 Are Spider Veins Normal in Pregnant Women?